 The following histogram shows how many visits are expected during the 20-3 trimester for each hour of Local (Mean) Sidereal Time.
 The thick line shows all opportunities when the Sun is more than 18 degrees below the horizon; the thin black line shows "dark" time when the Moon is below the horizon; the grey line shows grey+dark time (i.e., <60% lunar illumination plus dark time).

-These predictions include average losses from weather, engineering time, etc. Note that HETDEX observations will occupy a large fraction of the dark time, leaving dark time available only between LST of ~19:00 and ~22:00 in Trimester 19-2 (NB, the HETDEX targets may be observed slightly earlier or later than this graph shows).
+These predictions include average losses from weather, engineering time, etc. Note that HETDEX observations will occupy the vast majority of the dark time, leaving dark time available only between LSTs of ~20:00 to ~22:00 and ~5:00 to ~7:00 (NB, the HETDEX targets may be observed slightly earlier or later than this graph shows).

 To determine the LST(s) at which your targets can be observed, first remember that HET has a fixed elevation of 55° and a tracking radius of 8.4°.
 This means that the air mass with the tracker centered will always be 1.222.

 Translating to hour angle and declination, we derive the following target

 Targets can be observed within the grey shaded region between the inner and outer limiting altitude

 curves.
 For example, targets at +40° declination could be observed at HA between -3h and -1h as it rises, or between HA of +1h and +3h as it sets.
 If your target was at RA=4h, it would be observable from LST=1:00 to 3:00 (in the E), and from 5:00 to 7:00 (in the W).
 If you require dark time, check the histogram above to see what is available.

 If you want to generate histograms of the possible visits for your own targets, you can download a simple Python code from: github.com/sjanowiecki/HET_observability This tool allows you to visually determine the accessibility for as many objects as you like, given their celestial coordinates and exposure times.